Saint Edith Stein

 St. Teresa Benedicta of the Cross

 Feast Day: August 9

-Patronage: Europeans, students, professors, philosophers, against death of parents, for conversion to the fullness of the faith, for courage in living out the faith.
+Patronage: Europeans, students, professors, philosophers, against the death of parents, for conversion to the fullness of the faith, for courage in living out the faith.

 This Item SHIPS FREE anywhere in the USA

 Edith Stein was a German Roman Catholic philosopher and nun.
-Born into a devout German Jewish family, Edith Stein was baptized a Roman Catholic on January 1, 1922.
+Born into a devout German Jewish family, Edith Stein has baptized a Roman Catholic on January 1, 1922.
 In 1934 she entered the Carmelite Convent, where she took the name of Teresa Benedicta of the Cross.
 In 1942 she was caught by the Gestapo, arrested wearing her habit and killed within weeks in the gas chambers at Auschwitz.